api3dao/old-api3-docs/docs/qrng/reference/providers.md

 ::: warning Supported chains

 ANU Quantum Random Numbers is only available on [mainnets](./chains.md).
-Refer to byog Random Numbers below for testnet service.
+Refer to Nodary Random Numbers below for testnet service.

 :::